souenzzo/graal/docs/reference-manual/native-image/Reflection.md

 ```

 The configuration distinguishes between methods and constructors that can be invoked during execution via `Method.invoke(Object, Object...)` or `Constructor.newInstance(Object...)` and those that can not.
-Including a function in the configuration without invocation capabilities helps the static analysis correctly assess its reachability status and results in smaller image sizes.
+Including a function in the configuration without invocation capabilities helps the static analysis correctly assess its reachability status and results in smaller binary sizes.
 The function metadata is then accessible at runtime like it would for any other registered reflection method or constructor, but trying to call the function will result in a runtime error.
 The configuration fields prefixed by `query` or `queried` only include the metadata, while the other ones (e.g., `methods`) enable runtime invocation.